-Functional medicine looks for the root cause of symptoms and conventional medicine treats the symptoms.
+Functional medicine looks for the root cause of symptoms, and conventional medicine treats the symptoms.

 Think of a large, old tree that has started to develop some disease.
 We might notice damaged and irregular branches and leaves.

 The same is true for humans.
-If we have chronic pain in our arms, for example, we can treat the pain with amazing medicines that decrease pain.
+If we have chronic pain in our arms, for example, we can treat the pain with excellent medicines that decrease pain.
 However, if we don’t get to the root cause of the pain, we’ll have to keep taking higher and higher doses of the pain medicines to get the same relief.

 If a patient comes in with suboptimal hormones, as we discussed in an earlier blog, we want to address and treat the root cause of the dysregulation.
-However, in the meantime hormone supplementation will help optimize your metabolic systems which will speed up and support the body’s natural healing processes.
+However, in the meantime, hormone supplementation will help optimize your metabolic systems, which will speed up and support the body’s natural healing processes.